hyyder-naqvii/flutter-ecommerce-app/README.md

 # Flutter Ecommerce App
-A simple ecommerce app written in flutter with firebase as backend
+A simple ecommerce app being written in flutter with firebase as backend